San Francisco Chinatown

 4) Hop On Hop Off Bus + Chinatown Tour

-If you are planning to do a Hop On Hop Off Bus tour, there's a Chinatown walking tour included with the 2 and 3-day bus tour passes.
+If you are planning to do a Hop On Hop Off Bus tour, the 2 and 3-day bus tour passes with City Sightseeing include a choice of one of the San Francisco walking tours using the popular do-it-yourself, GPS-based, Detour app (one of which is a Chinatown tour).
 See Hop On Hop Off Bus tours for more info and booking.

 The Self-Guided San Francisco Chinatown Walking Tour